quicwg/base-drafts/draft-ietf-quic-tls.md

 ## ClientHello Size {#clienthello-size}

-QUIC requires that the first Initial packet from a client contain an entire cryptographic handshake message, which for TLS is the ClientHello.
+The first Initial packet from a client starts with its first cryptographic handshake message, which for TLS is the ClientHello.
+Servers might need to parse the entire ClientHello (e.g., to access extensions such as Server Name Identification (SNI) or Application Layer Protocol Negotiation (ALPN)) in order to decide whether to accept the new incoming QUIC connection.
+If the ClientHello spans multiple Initial packets, such servers would need to buffer the first received fragments, which could consume excessive resources if the client's address has not yet been validated.
+To avoid this, servers MAY use the Retry feature (see Section 8.1 of {{QUIC-TRANSPORT}}) to only buffer partial ClientHellos from clients with a validated address.
 Though a packet larger than 1200 bytes might be supported by the path, a client improves the likelihood that a packet is accepted if it ensures that the first ClientHello message is small enough to stay within this limit.

 QUIC packet and framing add at least 36 bytes of overhead to the ClientHello message.
 That overhead increases if the client chooses a connection ID without